Delvin233/BaseKit/README.md

 ### For Godot Engine (Available Now):
 1. Clone this repository
 2. Open `base-kit-godot-sdk/` in Godot 4.5+
-3. Run the Coin Adventure demo
+3. Run the project to see the main menu
+4. Connect wallet and play Coin Adventure
-4. Integrate BaseKit into your own game
+5. Integrate BaseKit into your own game

 ### For Other Engines:
 - **Unity Developers:** [Join waitlist](mailto:unity@basekit.dev) for early access